jensburns/jensburns.github.io/_pages/copyediting.md

 ## How it works
 Usually the copyediting process takes place prior to proofreading, which is the final check before a piece of writing is set free.

-(Depending on the project, my help can be enlisted fairly early on in the process or just before a piece is signed off.
-I don’t have any hard or fast rules about it, and I’m happy to work with you to fit your, or your organisation’s, workflow.)
+Depending on the project, my help can be enlisted fairly early on in the process or just before a piece is signed off (for more of a 'proof-editing').
+I don’t have any hard or fast rules about it, and I’m happy to work with you to fit your, or your organisation’s, workflow.

-We’ll have a chat about how I can help, your writing’s intentions and your audience, and if I'm a good fit for your project, we’ll go from there.

 I normally edit in Google Docs or Microsoft Word, using track changes and comments to make suggestions or ask questions.
 I can also edit straight into PowerPoint presentations or content management systems (CMS), if that’s easier for you.